 Mindful eating and hunger awareness: Many people find they’re more aware of their hunger cues when they fast, which helps them eat more intuitively (a lovely relief for anyone who’s struggled with their relationship with food).

-If all of these benefits have you eager to get started, why not head over to our SIMPLE quiz?
+If all of these benefits have you eager to get started, why not head over to our Simple quiz?
 You’ll be able to set your fasting schedule exactly how you want and get some practical ideas to support you as you start your wellness journey.

 Who should avoid intermittent fasting?